getporter/porter/docs/content/dependencies.md

 * Install - The dependency's steps are executed _before_ the steps in the root bundle.
 * Upgrade - The dependency's steps are executed _before_ the steps in the root bundle.
 * Uninstall - The dependency's steps are executed _after_ the steps in the root bundle.

-## Dependencies and the CNAB Spec

-The CNAB Spec that Porter implements does not define how dependencies between bundles works (or that they can even exist).
-Porter has a trick for getting around that: Porter identifies dependencies between bundles and then builds a single composite bundle during the `porter build` command.
-At runtime there is a single invocation image, so that any tool can work with bundles created by porter.